Mandy Richardson: Reception

 Dunn has been nominated for several awards for her portrayal of Mandy.
 At the 2002 British Soap Awards, Dunn was nominated for the "Best Actress" and "Sexiest Female" awards.
 In 2006, she was again nominated for the "Best Actress" and "Sexiest Female" awards.
 At the 2007 awards, Dunn was nominated for "Best Exit".
+She was nominated for "Best Actress" at the 2004 Inside Soap Awards.
 The character was selected as one of the "top 100 British soap characters" by industry experts for a poll to be run by What's on TV in a feature titled "Who is Soap's greatest Legend?", with readers able to vote for their favourite character.

 The BBC included Mandy's storyline featuring abuse at the hand of her father in the article about controversial issue led storylines tackled in soap opera and branded the plot as "harrowing".
 Virgin Media profiled some of Hollyoaks' "hottest females" in their opinion, of Mandy they stated: "Hollyoaks veteran Mandy Richardson has been strutting her stuff on the Chester cobbles for years.
 She's always avoided the chop but that might all change now she's dragged Warren back.
 You know what they say, if looks could kill".
 Emma Johnson of the Liverpool Daily Post said, of Mandy, "she was sexually abused by her father and held hostage by her psychotic best friend, she lost half her family in tragic circumstances and her baby in a cot death, so you could forgive Hollyoaks's Mandy Richardson if she sometimes wished a superhero would come and whisk her away".
+In response to Gordon and Helen being killed off a car crash plot, Sam Soap from Inside Soap thought it was "great" and wished that producers had also killed off the entire Cunningham family because of their "grumpy faces".
+His colleague Lucy Lather disagreed, adding Hollyoaks "wouldn't be the same without Mandy and Max."
+Another Inside Soap reporter included Mandy in a list of "top five Hollyoaks blonde" characters.
+They stated that "she's had more men than hot dinners, but still looks gorgeous."